magecliff96/AICUP_2025_Table_Tennis_Team_7211/ML_based/readme.md

 } > log.txt 2>&1
 ```

 This will generate prediction CSVs which can be used or merged for final submission.
+Correct any path or create folders if needed.

 ---